coder/docs/environments/editors.md

 ## VSCode Remote SSH

-Once you've [set up SSH access to Coder Enterprise](./ssh.md), you can work on projects locally using VS Code, then connect to a predefined environment for compute, etc.
+Once you've [set up SSH access to Coder Enterprise](./ssh.md), you can work on projects from your local VSCode, connected to your Coder Environment for compute, etc.

 1. Open VS Code locally.